What Does The Theory Test Involve?

-The theory test examination is split into two phases.
+The driving theory test examination is split into two sections:

 This is where you are shown 14 video clips on a computer screen and you are required to click the mouse button when you see a hazard developing on the road.